-Codes Aligned ORPHA codes ICD-10 6,835
+Codes Aligned ORPHA codes ICD-10 6,833

-Table 1 Number of disorders, groups of disorders or subtypes aligned to ICD-10 codes (December 2020)
+Table 1 Number of disorders, groups of disorders or subtypes aligned to ICD-10 codes (January 2023)

 Diseases are mapped to one or more OMIM numbers (see Table 2).
 Exact mappings between the Orpha nomenclature and other terminologies (UMLS, GARD, MeSH and MedDRA) are available online (see Table 2).
 Mappings to SNOMED-CT are produced in collaboration with SNOMED International and were released as a Beta version in 2020 and a first official release was made available in October 2021 from SNOMED International, with a human readable file made available via Orphadata.
 Mappings are carried out in a semi-automatic way and are manually curated.
-Updates follow UMLS releases once a year, however mapping UMLS meta-concepts and related terminologies (MeSH, MedDRA) was not continued in 2020 because a strategic decision was made to include ORPHAcodes in UMLS: the process is ongoing and should be complete in 2022.
+Updates follow UMLS releases once a year, however mapping UMLS metaconcepts and related terminologies (MeSH, MedDRA) was not continued in 2020 because a strategic decision was made to include ORPHAcodes in UMLS: the process is ongoing and should be complete in 2022.

-All mappings from the Orphanet nomenclature to the target terminology are qualified (exact; narrowto-broad; broad-to-narrow) and information on the validation status is available.
+All mappings from the Orphanet nomenclature to the target terminology are qualified (exact; narrow-to-broad; broad-to-narrow) and information on the validation status is available.
 Further annotations are carried out for ICD-10 terms: specific code, inclusion or index term, code attributed by Orphanet, with indication of the validation status.

 Terminologies/resources Mapped disorders, groups of disorders & subtypes

-UMLS 4,587
+UMLS 4,516

-MeSH 1,682
+MeSH 1,675

-SNOMED CT 5,662
+SNOMED CT 6,436

-MedDRA 1,135
+MedDRA 1,130

-OMIM 4,504
+OMIM 4,523

-GARD 3,631
+GARD 3,609

-Table 2 Number of mapped diseases (groups of disorders, disorders and sub-types) per terminology(December 2020) \Exact mappings only \\All mappings
+Table 2 Number of mapped clinical entities (groups of disorders, disorders and sub-types) per terminology (January 2023) \Exact mappings only \\All mappings

 The Orphanet nomenclature is annotated with phenotypic traits information.
 From 2015, Orphanet disorders are annotated with the Human Phenotype Ontology, a standard and controlled terminology covering phenotypic abnormalities in human diseases, recognised as the reference in the domain, and a designated IRDIRC Recognized Resource.
 Each phenotypic term is associated with the frequency of occurrence (obligate, very frequent, frequent, occasional, very rare, excluded), and whether the annotated HPO term is a major diagnostic criterion or a pathognomonic sign of the rare disease.
-As a result of this work, 4,065 disorders or subtypes of disorders are annotated with HPO terms.
+As a result of this work, 4, 348 disorders, groups of disorders or subtypes of disorders are annotated with HPO terms.
 Further annotations to HPO are being carried out.
 Based on these annotations, partnerships are being developed to provide an optimised assistance-to-diagnosis tool.

 Orphanet provides epidemiological and natural history information on each rare disease.
 Disease inheritance and age of onset categories are provided (Table 3).
 Point prevalence, annual incidence, prevalence at birth and lifetime prevalence data are now documented in addition to the prevalence intervals available on the website (for Europe, USA and worldwide) (Table 4).
 Minimum, maximum and mean figures for each item are documented according to geographic zones, when information is available in Orphadata.
 The number of cases or families reported in the literature is also indicated for very rare diseases.
 Data sources and validation status are supplied for all data.
 This new epidemiological data is available for more than 5,800 diseases (groups of diseases, disorders and sub-types) and constitutes a unique and global source of information which we hope is useful to all users concerned, namely policymakers, the research community and the orphan drug industry involved in orphan drug development.
-The data are made available for download on www.orphadata.org.
+The data are made available for download on www.orphadata.com

 Natural history data Number of groups of disorders, disorders and sub- types

-Average age of onset 6,235
+Average age of onset 6,230

-Mode of inheritance 5,314
+Mode of inheritance 5,530

-Table 3 Number of disease (groups of diseases, disorders and sub-types) per natural history data (December 2020)
+Table 3 Number of disease (groups of diseases, disorders and sub-types) per natural history data (March 2023)